AyomiCoder/Blog-API/README.md

-## You can check the API documentaion above too.
+## You can check the API documentation above for more details about the API endpoints.

 # To run and test the API locally on your machine